Llewellynvdm/awesome-joomla/readme.md

 - [Gantry - Next Generation Theme Framework](http://gantry.org/) - Develop CMS themes quickly and efficiently while providing flexibility and ease-of-use for end-users.
 - [T3 for Joomla!](http://www.t3-framework.org/) - The all new, modern and flexible Joomla Template Framework built with Bootstrap 3.

+#### Boilerplates and Tutorials

+- [BL4NK](https://github.com/Bloggerschmidt/Blank#bl4nk) - Light, powerful and free template for Joomla!™ for faster and easier web development.
+- [Bootstrap Tutorial](https://docs.blank.rocks/bootstrap-tutorial) - A free guide to use BL4NK with Bootstrap

 #### PWA - Progressive Web Apps

 - [JAB18 - Let’s build a Joomla PWA PWS website, Dimitris Grammatikogiannis](https://www.youtube.com/watch?v=Hg_ATQEl9_U&list=PLE_ZsP4SqZpynn-n0q1G8iUaeGYaqVF4k) - A session to collectively demonstrate all the best practices of 2018.
 Starting from a blank template to the final website using all the buzzwords of the year: critical assets, lazy loaded assets, lazy loaded images, images with source sets and even webp format, manifest, service worker.